hnimminh/shield/README.md

 ## Disclaimer
-* Currently work in progress.
-* It is a learning based project to grab knowledges.

-*but usable by brave souls who don't mind some API instability between updates, Use at your own risk*
+* It is an experiental based project for a proof of work, *but usable by brave souls who don't mind some unstable API between updates*
+* It is not finished yet, and the work is still in progress.
 ## License
 [MIT](./LICENSE)